 VocationalOur vocational courses are designed to lead to specific careers so if you know what job you want to do when you leave college, these are for you.
-There’s different levels so you can slot into the one that’s best for you, with the opportunity to progress onto the next level.
+There are different levels so you can slot into the one that’s best for you, with the opportunity to progress onto the next level.
 We offer BTEC, NVQ and City & Guilds qualifications.

 ApprenticeshipsDo you want to earn while you learn?
 Apprenticeship programmes are funded by the Welsh Government and give you the opportunity to gain experience and qualifications while you are working – what’s more, they won’t cost you a penny.
-We’ve got over 30 different career routes to choose from.
+We’ve got almost 30 different career routes to choose from.

 Where Can I Study?